-How To Overcome Habitual Sin And Addictions?
+How To Overcome Habitual Sin ~ And Addictions?

-Please contact us if you have any questions, comments, or encouragement.
+Please contact us if you have questions or if you need some encouragement.

 Acts 2:38 Peter replied, “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
 And you will receive the gift of the Holy Spirit.

-Encouragement Ideas
+6. Encouragement from our Ideas List

 Does Sin Lead To Death?

-Habitual Sin?
+Are You Living In Habitual Sin?

 I know firsthand how difficult it can be to break free from habitual sin.
-For years I struggled with addiction, feeling hopeless and lost as I spiraled out of control.
+For years, I struggled with addiction, feeling hopeless and lost as I spiraled out of control.
 But when I turned my life over to Christ, everything changed!
-His love washed over me like a wave of peace that lifted me up higher than any drug ever could.
-Through prayer and reading the Bible I learned that no matter how far we’ve fallen into habitual sin or addiction, God always welcomes us back with open arms.
+His love washed over me like a wave of peace that lifted me higher than any drug ever could.
+Through prayer and reading the Bible, I learned that no matter how far we’ve fallen into habitual sin or addiction, God always welcomes us back with open arms.

-Things To Know To Overcome Sin
+What Are Some Things To Know To Overcome Sin?

-- Bad habits must be replaced with good ones.
+• Bad habits must be replaced with good ones.
 Like the story about Joseph, we have to run from the things that tempt us (Genesis 39:15).

-- Christian maturity does not happen instantaneously.
+• Christian maturity does not happen instantaneously.

-- Without the help of the Lord, sin will creep into our lives.
+• Without the help of the Lord, sin will creep into our lives.
 Not probably, but I will.

 How Can I Overcome A Habitual Sin?

-- Less ability to understand and apply God’s Word (if the person reads their Bible).
+• Less ability to understand and apply God’s Word (if the person reads their Bible).

-- Setback and derailing of progress in our spiritual growth.
+• Setback and derailing of progress in our spiritual growth.

-- Void of intimacy with God.
+• Void of intimacy with God.

-- Weakness in our prayer life.
+• Weakness in our prayer life.

 What Are Some Things I Can Do?

-- Avoid the things that can cause us to fall into sin.
+• Avoid the things that can cause us to fall into sin.

-- Consciously making God-honoring choices.
+• Consciously making God-honoring choices.

-- Exchange bad habits with good ones.
+• Exchange bad habits with good ones.

-- Flee from temptation.
+• Flee from temptation.

-- Proactively pursue spiritual growth.
+• Proactively pursue spiritual growth.

-- Think about Jesus, read His Word, and allow the Holy Spirit to strengthen and guide us
+• Think about Jesus, read His Word, and allow the Holy Spirit to strengthen and guide us.

 Some Specific Scriptures To Encourage You: